Today our good friend Iris from NextSpace asked us about our corporate culture mantra. Shane and I delighted in recounting it:

-(I am thrilled to report after the first 6 months, Serenity has a great head start on the “happy” part of the equation and is currently working on “curious”.)
+(I am thrilled to report after the first six months, Serenity has a great head start on the “happy” part of the equation and is currently working on “curious.”)

-When I first joined the team he was very supportive and complimented me often.
+When I first joined the team, he was very supportive and complimented me often.
 Being new and not having a sense of self-worth, his financial offer seemed generous.
 After a week or two, I noticed that although he was quite nice to me, he was frequently YELLING at other people on the team.
-Though I often wondered why he didn’t yell at me, in my youthful naivete, I assumed there must be some valid justification (In retrospect it rather wreaks of Milgram’s controversial “Obedience to Authority” experiment in which Milgram convinced people that it was ok to torture).
-After a few months, a team member quit prompting Mark to reveal himself as he yelled,
+Though I often wondered why he didn’t yell at me, in my youthful naiveté, I assumed there must be some valid justification.
+(In retrospect, it rather reeks of Milgram’s controversial “Obedience to Authority” experiment in which Milgram convinced people that it was OK to torture.)
+After a few months, a team member quit, prompting Mark to reveal himself as he yelled,

 Damn!
-Now i have to pretend to be nice to some other gullible newhire for 3 months.
+Now I have to pretend to be nice to some other gullible new hire for three months.

 It wasn’t long until he was unleashing his wrath upon me as well.
-By the time I left, I had been swindled out of more than $5000 and was starting to have regular nervous breakdowns.
-It was at this point that I decided that no matter what I do next, I refuse to tolerate tyrants.
-From now on I’m looking for happy people.
+By the time I left, I had been swindled out of more than $5,000 and was starting to have regular nervous breakdowns.
+It was at this point that I decided No matter what I do next, I refuse to tolerate tyrants.
+From now on, I’m looking for happy people.

 What is a happy person?

-A happy person is uplifting by their nature.
-This person has problems like everyone else, but this person is balanced enough to be able to manage their problems with aplomb.
+A happy person is uplifting by nature.
+This person has problems like everyone else, but they are balanced enough to be able to manage their problems with aplomb.
 Happy is trustworthy.
 Winnie the Pooh is happy.
 Rabbit is not.
 Ernie is happy.
-Bert… eh… not so much (though Shane is quite a happy person – the picture on this post was just for fun).
-Happy people have down times, but in general, they bring cheer.
+Bert… eh… not so much.
+(Though Shane is quite a happy person—the picture in this post is just for fun.)
+Happy people have down times, but, in general, they bring cheer.
 Happy is contagious.

 How to tell if someone is Happy